phantomics/april/README.md

 7
 ```

 The biggest difference between April and other APLs lies in its implementation of the `→ branch` function, as shown in the latter two examples above.
-April also allows you to use if statements and functions with any number of named arguments in the style of Arthur Whitney's k programming language.
+April also allows you to use if-statements and functions with any number of named arguments in the style of Arthur Whitney's k programming language.

 ### Using rational numbers